Minimum car insurance coverage requirements in each state

 Minimum car insurance requirements in each state

-Before deciding to carry minimum coverage car insurance to satisfy your state’s insurance requirements, it is a good idea to review the minimum requirements in your state.
-Also, remember that you can always purchase more coverage than what is required if you want additional financial protection.
-It is a good idea to consider getting quotes for multiple coverage levels before choosing the least amount of car insurance coverage available in your state to save on auto insurance premiums.
+Although insurance carriers will not sell you a policy with less coverage than the state-mandated minimum coverage level, it may still be a good idea to review your state’s minimum coverage requirements.
+Also, remember that you can always purchase more coverage than required if you want additional financial protection.
+Most insurance professionals recommend getting quotes for multiple coverage levels before choosing the minimum amount of car insurance coverage available in your state to save on auto insurance premiums.

 The table below includes the minimum car insurance requirements in all 50 states and Washington, D.C.